Ruby Tandoh: Public conflicts and criticism

-In 2018, Tandoh criticized former Made in Chelsea reality show contestant Lucy Watson, who had released a vegan cookbook in 2017, for tweeting that "most people" should be vegan.
+In 2018, Tandoh criticised former Made in Chelsea reality show contestant Lucy Watson, who had released a vegan cookbook in 2017, for tweeting that "most people" should be vegan.
 Tandoh listed reasons why people might not be able to be vegan, and said that Watson was writing from a position of social privilege.
 Watson replied by accusing Tandoh of taking offence because her own cookbook contained meat and dairy recipes.
 An editorial by Ella Griffiths in The Independent supported Tandoh.

 In 2020, Tandoh joined a chorus of voices criticising the Horizon episode about "The Restaurant That Burns Off Calories", first tweeting, then writing in The Guardian, that it would encourage fat-shaming and disordered eating.
 Host Fred Sirieix replied by sarcastically thanking her for drawing attention to the episode.

 Personal life

 Tandoh says that she accepted being queer soon after she came to terms with her relationship to food.
 She writes in Eat Up! that before then she had denied herself both food and meaningful relationships.

 Tandoh came out in a Twitter tweet in 2015, with a link to the Diana Ross song "I'm Coming Out".
 This drew extensive media attention, most reporting that she had announced she was gay.

 In her 2018 interview with The Times, Tandoh identified herself as bisexual, saying that she had past boyfriends.

 Tandoh had been encouraged to come out by her girlfriend, Leah Pritchard, a musician training to be a psychotherapist.
 Tandoh says she was lucky to meet her after only a couple of dates after accepting her bisexuality.
 They met on Tinder, and announced their relationship soon after Tandoh's coming out tweet.
 They live in Sheffield, where they married in a low-key ceremony on 31 August 2018.
 They share episodes of depression and anxiety, such as Tandoh feeling trapped inside her home for multiple days at a time.

 Tandoh has spoken out about her struggles with eating disorders, criticising the body shaming common in "wellness" culture and advocating a healthier, more positive approach to food writing.
 She was voted the Great British Bake Off's favourite past contestant by the Radio Times audience in 2016.